 “Dalston House” by Leandro Erlich

-A very successful exhibition by Argentinian artist Leandro Erlich took place in London in 2013.
-As part of the event, the artist presented to the public one of his most famous art installations called the “Dalston House.”
-Looking at the picture, it seems that people are scaling the walls of a London townhouse.
+A very successful exhibition by the Argentinian artist Leandro Erlich took place in London in 2013.
+As part of the event, the artist presented to the public one of his most famous art installations, “Dalston House.”
+When looking at the picture, it seems that people are scaling the walls of a London townhouse.
 In fact, they are just lying on the ground, and a huge mirror reflects their image creating the illusion that they are walking up the walls, jumping from balconies, and even hanging from the eaves.
-Such an unusual art installation can disorient the viewer, disrupt his sense of balance and space, but at the same time it definitely inspires to make new achievements!
+Such an unusual art installation can disorient the viewer and disrupt his or her sense of balance and space, but, at the same time, it definitely inspires to make new achievements!

 Stunning portraits by Bernard Pras